-\Ricardo Oberlander's principal activity outside the Group is as a member of the Chief Marketing Officer Council North America Advisory Board.
+\\\ Ricardo Oberlander's principal activities outside the Group are as a member of the Chief Marketing Officer Council North America Advisory Board and as an advisory board member of Coast Capital LLC.

 The business address of the Directors and Management Board of BAT is Globe House, 4 Temple Place, London WC2R 2PG, save for the business address of Ricardo Oberlander which is 401 N Main Street, PO Box 2990, Winston Salem, North Carolina 27101-2990, U.S.A.